Improved Fine-Tuning by Better Leveraging Pre-Training Data: Experiments

 To study the effect of data reusing in the scarce data scenario, we simulate low-data target tasks in this experiment by sub-sampling CUB and Caltech training data.
 We select these two data sets because they represent the fine-grained and general classification task, respectively.
 For each class of training data we randomly sample $20\%$, $40\%$, $60\%$ and $80\%$ of images to get class-balanced training data.

-Figure~\ref{fig:low_data} shows that accuracy and performance gap between vanilla and data-reusing fine-tuning when different amounts of training data are available.
+Figure~\ref{fig:acc_class_and_low_data}a shows that accuracy and performance gap between vanilla and data-reusing fine-tuning when different amounts of training data are available.
 On both data sets, the performance gap is increased as the training data size decreases, indicating that the UOT-selection data reusing scheme helps more when the target data is insufficient.
 This experiment demonstrates that the proposed data reusing paradigm is particularly effective when the target task does not have enough data, which could be a typical case in real-world applications.

+{The long-tail class distribution is also a challenge in real-world applications.
+We simulate long-tail data sets with CUB, Aircraft and Caltech by sampling images from classes with a Pareto distribution \cite{newman2005power} as in \cite{cui2019class}.
+The number of images in the largest class is 10 times that in the smallest class.
+The results of fine-tuning a ResNet18 are shown in the Table~\ref{tab:long_tail}.
+The proposed method has a more significant improvement when the target data is imbalanced compared with the original balanced class data sets.
+The reason is that the selected pre-training data is controlled to have a balanced label distribution and the gradients of pre-training data have a regularization effect, so the model does not easily overfit images in minor classes.}